Sedalia Police Investigate Thefts at Heckart Center - NewsBreak

 Sedalia Police Investigate Thefts at Heckart Center

-On Saturday, Sedalia Police took a theft report from Nathan Powers, who reported that his locked locker was entered on Thursday, and someone stole...kxkx.com
+On Saturday, Sedalia Police took a theft report from Nathan Powers, who reported that his locked locker was entered on Thursday, and someone...awesome923.com

-On Saturday, Sedalia Police took a theft report from Nathan Powers, who reported that his locked locker was entered on Thursday, and someone stole...kxkx.com
+On Saturday, Sedalia Police took a theft report from Nathan Powers, who reported that his locked locker was entered on Thursday, and someone...awesome923.com

 Comments / 0